MichaeltheCoder7/OML_GPT/README.md

 ### Question

 A question is an issue with the label `question`.
-It represents a question raised by any one and that may get converted into other types of issues.
+It represents a question raised by anyone that may get converted into other types of issues.

 ## Labels